gcelano/LemmatizedAncientGreekXML/README.md

 * ```gm```: modal particle" (eg., κε)

 # Changelog

+In version (1.2.4):
+* The codepoint "’" is used as apostrophe or as quotation mark.
+Some known issues stemming from (wrong) Betacode conversion makes tokenization for this codepoint hard to handle.
+This version corrects some tokenization errors to move quotation mark "’" into a separate token

 In version (1.2.3):
 * "’" position for elision has been corrected, i.e., put in the same element of